Sicos1977/MsgKit/README.md

 ## Installing via NuGet

 At the moment there is no package on NuGet... there will be one when the code is stable.
-The code is working but don't blame me when you find some bugs or un-finished methods (it is a lot of work to make a library that "just" makes MSG giles)
+The code is working but don't blame me when you find some bugs or un-finished methods (it is a lot of work to make a library that "just" makes MSG files)

 ### Creating an Outlook Message file